 The U.S. Coast Guard modified its contract with Eastern Shipbuilding Group (ESG) April 2 to begin construction of the second Offshore Patrol Cutter (OPC) and to acquire long lead-time material (LLTM) for the third OPC.
 Contract delivery of the second OPC, to be named Chase, is scheduled to occur in 2023.

 The total value of the construction and LLTM orders is $343 million.
 In addition to ordering construction of the second OPC, this contracting action also covers the initial order of components and materials necessary to support the future construction of the third OPC by acquiring propeller and steering components, marine diesel engines, the ship integrated control system, switchboards, and generators.

 The lead OPC is currently in production at ESG’s shipyard in Panama City, Florida.
 Production of the lead cutter, Argus, commenced January 7, 2019.
 Delivery of Argus is scheduled for 2022.

 The OPC meets the Service’s long-term need for cutters capable of deploying independently or as part of task groups and is essential to stopping smugglers at sea, interdicting undocumented migrants, rescuing mariners, enforcing fisheries laws, responding to disasters and protecting our ports.
 The acquisition of 25 OPCs will complement the capabilities of the Service’s National Security Cutters, Fast Response Cutters and Polar Security Cutters as an essential element of the Department of Homeland Security’s layered security strategy.

-For more information: OPC program page
+For more information: Offshore Patrol Cutter Program page